gofiber/recipes/csrf-with-session/README.md

 GoFiber's CSRF middleware will automatically create a session if one does not exist.
 That means that we always have pre-sessions when using the CSRF middleware.
 In this example we set a session variable `loggedIn` to `true` when the user logs in, in order to distinguish between logged in and logged out users.

+### Notes on the Session Timeout

+The session absolute timeout is set to 12 hours in this example.
+This is a reasonable default, but you may want to adjust this value based on your application's requirements.
+The session absolute timeout is enforced by the custom `sessionExpirationMiddleware`, which resets the session if the user has been inactive for more than 12 hours.

+The session idle timeout is set to 30 minutes in this example.
+This is a reasonable default, but you may want to adjust this value based on your application's requirements.
+The session idle timeout is enforced by the session middleware, which automatically deletes the session from the underlying store if the user has been inactive for more than 30 minutes.

+### Notes on authentication and authorization

+This example uses a simple username and password for authentication.
+In a real-world application, you should use a more secure authentication mechanism.
+Usernames and passwords should be securely stored, salted, and hashed.
+Implementing Multi-Factor Authentication (MFA) with username and password can significantly enhance security by requiring multiple forms of verification.
+Additionally, consider using OAuth2 or OpenID Connect, both of which support MFA for even greater security.

 ## Going further